Networking Protocols and Named Pipes¶

 off for connections that are already established.
 When being used as a server,

-objects will return net_tcp
+creating new net_tcp_ssl objects will return net_tcp objects

 with SSL turned on.